Quantum Cloning Machines and the Applications: Sequential universal quantum cloning

 \section{Sequential universal quantum cloning}

 In past years, theoretical research on quantum cloning machines have progressed greatly.
-At the same time, experimentally various cloning schemes have been realized, by using polarized photons\cite{667603820020426,PhysRevA.68.042306,PhysRevLett.92.047901,PhysRevLett.92.047902} or nuclear spins in NMR \cite{PhysRevLett.88.187901,PhysRevLett.94.040505}.
+At the same time, various cloning schemes have been realized experimentally, by using polarized photons\cite{667603820020426,PhysRevA.68.042306,PhysRevLett.92.047901,PhysRevLett.92.047902} or nuclear spins in NMR \cite{PhysRevLett.88.187901,PhysRevLett.94.040505}.
 However, these experiments are only restricted to $1 \rightarrow 2$ or $1 \rightarrow 3$ cloning machines, leaving the general case of $N \rightarrow M$ cloning unsolved.
 The difficulty of realizing $N \rightarrow M$ cloning mainly arises in preparing multipartite entangled states, since it is very difficult to perform a global unitary operation on large-dimensional systems to create multipartite entangled states.
 While on the other hand, using the technique of sequential cloning, one may be able to divide the big global unitary operation into small ones, each of which is only concerned with a small quantum system and as a result makes it possible to get the desired entangled state.
 Several quantum cloning procedures for multipartite cloning were proposed, but they are not in the sequential method\cite{PhysRevLett.84.2993,PhysRevA.67.022317}.
 In 2007, based on the work of Vidal \cite{PhysRevLett.91.147902}, Delgado \emph{et al.} proposed a scheme of a sequential $1 \rightarrow M$ cloning machine\cite{Delgado2007}.
 Since the procedure is sequential, it significantly reduces the difficulty of its realization.
-Later, Dang and Fan came up with a scheme which makes the more general $N \rightarrow M$ sequential cloning possible \cite{Dang2008}.
+Later, a scheme of more general $N \rightarrow M$ sequential cloning is presented \cite{Dang2008}.
 The case of $N \rightarrow M$ sequential cloning of qudits is also proposed briefly, yet the details are not presented.
 The essential idea of sequential method is to express the desired state in the form of matrix product state (MPS), and according to results in \cite{PhysRevLett.95.110503}, any MPS can be sequentially generated.
 On the other hand, it is also pointed out that sequential unitary decompositions are not always successful for genuine entangling operations \cite{lamatasequential}.
-Here in this section, we will present in detail how the procedure of $1 \rightarrow M$ and $N \rightarrow M$ sequential cloning works.
+Here in this section, we will present in detail how the procedure of $1 \rightarrow M$ and $N \rightarrow M$ sequential cloning can work.